-To successfully pass any Foundation Studies English language programme you must attend classes to learn and practice the Language.
+To successfully pass any Intensive English Program you must attend classes to learn and practice the Language.
 It is a requirement for language learning.
-Therefore, no specific Attendance Incentive will be given for Foundation English language courses.
+Therefore, no specific Attendance Incentive will be given for Intensive English Program courses.

 Student Code of Conduct